 2. Microsoft Azure Data Lake Storage

-Another big player, Azure’s big advantage is its ability to scale to meet the most demanding workloads, and maintaining top performance while at it.
+Another big player, Azure’s big advantage is its ability to scale to meet the most demanding workloads and maintain top performance while at it.
 The Azure Data Lake Storage option is also viable for its compatibility with many other data storage and querying frameworks.

 3. Intelligent Data Lake by Informatica